However, an allergy can develop to any protein to which the cat is repeatedly or constantly exposed.

-The symptoms of food allergy are typically either skin-related or digestion-related.
+The symptoms of food allergy are typically skin-related and/or digestion-related.

 - Skin symptoms include rashes (particularly around the face and ears), excessive licking (typically paws, legs or tummy), and red, itchy ears.

 - Digestive symptoms include vomiting and diarrhea.
-These are similar to the symptoms of inflammatory bowel disease.
+These are similar to the symptoms of food intolerance (reaction to food ingredients that do not involve the immune system) and inflammatory bowel disease.

-The conventional treatments for food allergies are steroids (also called “corticosteroids” and “glucocorticoids” to distinguish them from the anabolic steroids that bodybuilders and athletes sometimes use), hyposensitization, and diet therapy.
+Steroids.
+One conventional treatment for food allergies is administration of steroids (also called “corticosteroids” and “glucocorticoids” to distinguish them from the anabolic steroids that bodybuilders and athletes sometimes use).

 Steroids can be given by long-lasting injection (“Depo-Medrol” or other injectable cortisone) or by mouth in the form of a tablet.
 The two most common oral steroids are prednisone and prednisolone.
 Prednisone is hard for cats to metabolize and must be converted to prednisolone in the liver before it will work.
 Therefore, it is simpler and less stressful to give prednisolone itself.

 However, steroids have many dangerous side effects.
-The injectable forms can cause diabetes.
-Steroids can also damage the kidneys.
+The injectable forms in particular can cause diabetes.
+Steroids can also damage the kidneys over time.
 The primary action of steroids is to suppress the immune system, so that the inflammatory reaction to the allergen does not occur.
 This makes the cat more prone to infections.
-Steroids can also cause ulcers in the stomach and intestines.
+Steroids can also cause ulcers in the stomach and intestines (especially in dogs).
 Cats receiving steroids should not be vaccinated because the steroid prevents the immune system from responding to the vaccine.

-Holistic treatments for food allergies include homemade diets using novel ingredients, natural anti-inflammatories like slippery elm and antioxidants, skin-healing supplements like Omega-3 fatty acids, and other immune-supporting treatments like BioSuperfood.
+Alternative Therapies.
+Holistic treatments for food allergies include homeopathy, homemade diets using novel ingredients, natural anti-inflammatories like slippery elm and antioxidants, skin-healing supplements like Omega-3 fatty acids, and other immune-supporting treatments like BioSuperfood.